 LaRonda Sutton is an entertainment industry veteran with more than two decades of experience in all aspects of film, television, music, and new digital media.
 Sutton is the Owner/Principal of Film City, LLC, a consulting firm dedicated to advising city, county, and state government officials and policy makers on the long-term economic benefits of being film and entertainment friendly.
 Film City is also a permit facilitation company assisting film productions with their on-location needs throughout the state of Georgia.
 Prior to founding Film City, Sutton was the founding director of the Mayor’s Office of Film & Entertainment for the City of Atlanta.
 She established the new executive office during Mayor Kasim Reed’s administration in July 2013.

-Robyn sits on the board of directors for Women In Film & Television Atlanta (WIFTA) where she is the VP of Professional Development.
+Robyn sits on the board of directors for Women In Film & Television Atlanta (WIFTA) where she is the VP of Professional Development, responsible for member’s professional and personal (the health, wealth and wellness) development and benefits.
 She is also on the advisory board for NY Women In Film & Television (NYWIFT).

-Robyn graduated from Emory University and holds a Masters in Science in Organizational Leadership from Benedictine University.
-She is also pursuing a law degree in media & marketing at Emory University School of Law.
-As an empty-nester, she resides in Decatur GA with her husband Arnold.
+Robyn graduated from Emory University and holds a masters degree in Organizational Leadership from Benedictine University.
+She is also pursuing a law degree in media & marketing from Emory University School of Law.

 Alex Ebanks is a Manager of Brand Public Relations in Coca-Cola North America, where she handles communications and media relations campaigns across the company's diverse brand portfolio.
 Prior to joining Coca-Cola, she held a position as a Senior Marketing Manager at Allied MOXY, the multicultural division of Allied Integrated Marketing.
 In her role at Allied, she strategically managed and created publicity, promotions and marketing campaigns both nationally and regionally, for entertainment based clients within the TV & film industry.
 Her highlights included leading targeted African American marketing campaigns for award winning films such as 20th Century Fox’s HIDDEN FIGURES and Paramount Pictures FENCES, as well as the hit television show “This is Us” on NBC, along with coordinating and executing large scale event activations at ESSENCE Festival, the American Black Film Festival (ABFF), CIAA and the Bronner Bros Hair Show.
 As a proud HBCU graduate from Spelman College, she received her bachelor of arts degree in English with a minor in Writing.
 Alex is a member of Alpha Kappa Alpha Sorority Inc and was named a 2017 HBCU Top 30 Under 30 selected recipient on behalf of HBCU Buzz.